segulinwh20/GCCScheduler/README.md

 "clearFilters" - This command takes no arguments and removes all filters that you have added.
 "search" - This command takes no arguments and prints out all of the classes that match your filters.
 "addCourse" - This command takes 2 arguments, the course code (ex.
 COMP350) and the section letter (ex.
-B), and adds the course to your schedule.
+B), enter 0 for the section letter if there is none, and adds the course to your schedule.
 "removeCourse" - This command takes 2 arguments, the course code (ex.
 COMP350) and the section letter (ex.
-B), and removes the course from your schedule.
+B), enter 0 for the section letter if there is none, and removes the course from your schedule.
 "back" - This command takes no arguments and returns you to the command menu.
 ```